 The idea for this particular dish came from Bengali Cooking: Seasons and Festivals, a wonderful and highly readable book on the amazing food of that state.
 The author describes how he uses bori in his Begun Pora.
 What a great idea!
 It may not be traditional, but it is full of flavour.

-Similar recipes include Baingan Tamatar, Urad Dal with Onions Four Ways, Smoky Aubergine with Tahini and Pomegranate, Begun Pora, Baingan Bharta and our Wadi recipes.
+Similar recipes include Eggplant with Coriander, Baingan Tamatar, Urad Dal with Onions Four Ways, Smoky Aubergine with Tahini and Pomegranate, Begun Pora, Baingan Bharta and our Wadi recipes.

 Are you after Eggplant recipes?
 Try Algerian Eggplant Salad/Spread, Babaganoush, Saffron and Rose Scented Eggplant, and Japanese Baked Eggplant.